Auto Assembly

 Regular guests at the convention have included Transformers comic writer Simon Furman, artists Andrew Wildman, Lee Sullivan, Geoff Senior, Simon Williams, and colourist Jason Cardy.

-Past voice actor guests have included Wally Wingert (Sideburn and Mirage from Transformers: Robots In Disguise) and Neil Kaplan (Optimus Prime and Ro-Tor, Transformers: Robots In Disguise), David Kaye (Megatron from Beast Wars, Beast Machines, Transformers: Armada, Transformers: Energon, Transformers: Cybertron and Optimus Prime in Transformers: Animated), G1 actor Dan Gilvezan in 2008 (Bumblebee) and for 2009 Beast Wars actor Ian James Corlett and G1 actor Gregg Berger.
+Past voice actor guests have included G1 actor Gregg Berger, voice of Grimlock in Transformers Gen 1, “Beast Wars” voice actor Ian James Corlett, (Cheetor), Transformers Gen 1 actor Dan Gilvezan (Bumblebee), Neil Kaplan (Optimus Prime and Ro-Tor, “Transformers: Robots in Disguise”), David Kaye (Megatron from Beast Wars, Beast Machines, Transformers: Armada, Transformers: Energon, Transformers: Cybertron and Optimus Prime in Transformers: Animated), Michael McConnohie (Tracks and Cosmos in “Transformers Gen 1” as well as Hot Shot and Ironhide in “Transformers: Robots in Disguise”), and Wally Wingert (Sideburn and Mirage from Transformers: Robots In Disguise).

 Auto Assembly: Target 2006, inspired by the Marvel UK comic story of the same name, had the Auto Assembly debut appearances of artists Guido Guidi and Mike Collins, and the first UK appearance by its guest of honour voice actor David Kaye along with its regular comic guests.

 In March 2006, the convention expanded its activities further with the launch of the Auto Assembly Podcast which featured the normally expected chat and news updates, but also included interviews, competitions and music.
 The podcast was hosted by Simon Plumbe and Sven Harvey, who ran the event at the time.

 Auto Assembly 2008 was notable by having its first display from Hasbro featuring the unveiling of handmade resin versions of Transformers: Animated Optimus Prime, Megatron and Bulkhead being given away through a prize draw from an online competition.
 It also saw the world debut of the trailer for the Transformers: Animated game for the Nintendo DS from Activision.
 The convention also attracted a great deal of media attention and was attended by a television camera crew from Central News who filmed for a news broadcast, a radio broadcaster from BBC Radio WM attended, and a live interview with Sven Harvey for BBC Radio 5 Live took place early in the day.

 The first Auto Assembly Europe convention was held in November 2011, was held in Uppsala, Sweden.
 It was organised as a joint operation between the Auto Assembly organisers and the Nordic TransFans Association.

 In March 2015, it was announced that Auto Assembly 2015 would be the final Auto Assembly event due to conflicts with the health and personal lives of the team members at the time.
 Auto Assembly itself is continuing with other activities including the publication of its fanzine The Cybertronian Times.

 The convention has definitely come to an end now with TF Nation taking its place, but the Auto Assembly and Infinite Frontiers website continue, and the founder is running the Autobase Birmingham fan club which is closely linked to the Spacedock Birmingham Star Trek fan club and is maintaining ties with Transmasters UK (TMUK).
 Ia-con is still in development.